Cle0patr4/Cle0patr4/README.md

 # 👑 Cleopatra

-Hi, I'm **Alejandra** – a strategic and effective problem-solver in tech.
+Hi, I'm **Alejandra** – an effective problem-solver in tech.
-I design AI-powered automations and tools with clarity, precision, and a thoughtful approach. ✨🐍
+I design AI-powered automations and tools for companies, my approach?
+Friendly and easy user experience. ✨🐍

 > "Cleopatra" is more than a username – it's the alter ego I channel to lead with structured thinking, clear communication, and bold execution.